Web Animation Ambassador

 Award-winning cartoonist turned web animation advocate.

-I speak at conferences around the world, consult with large companies, and give workshops about web animation.
-My articles on the topic have been published on Smashing Mag, A List Apart, and 24 Ways.
+I speak at conferences around the world, consult with large companies, and give workshops about web animation. articles on the topic have been published in Smashing Mag, A List Apart, 24 Ways, Adobe Inspire, Quartz, Offscreen, and Net Mag.
 When I'm not doing the above, I make interactive comics and push the web forward at my hobby company Tin Magpie.

 - Curator of Web Animation Weekly.